 Unemployment in South Africa continues to be a serious problem.
-The official national unemployment rate was 27.7% in the third quarter of 2017.4 This rate is based on a narrow definition of unemployment that includes only those adults who are defined as economically active (i.e. they are not studying or retired or voluntarily staying at home) and who actively looked but failed to find work in the four weeks preceding the survey.
+The official national unemployment rate was 27.5% in the third quarter of 2018.4 This rate is based on a narrow definition of unemployment that includes only those adults who are defined as economically active (i.e. they are not studying or retired or voluntarily staying at home) and who actively looked but failed to find work in the four weeks preceding the survey.
 An expanded definition of unemployment, which includes "discouraged workseekers" who were unemployed but not actively looking for work in the month preceding the survey, would give a higher, more accurate, indication of unemployment.
-The expanded unemployment rate (which includes those who are not actively looking for work) was 36.8%.
-Gender differences in employment are relevant for children, as it is mainly women who provide for children's care and material needs.
-Unemployment rates (narrowly defined) remain higher for women (29.8%) than for men (26%).5
+The expanded unemployment rate (which includes those who are not actively looking for work) was 37.3%.
+Gender differences in employment rates are relevant for children, as it is mainly women who provide for children's care and material needs.
+Unemployment rates remain higher for women (41.2%) than for men (33.9%), using the expanded definition.5

-Figure 2b: Children living in households without an employed adult, by province, 2003 & 2017
+Figure 2b: Children living in households without an employed adult, by province, 2003 & 2018

-Source: Statistics South Africa (2004; 2018) General Household Survey 2003; General Household Survey 2017.
-Pretoria: Stats SA Analysis by Katharine Hall & Winnie Sambu, Children's Institute, UCT
+Source: Statistics South Africa (2004; 2019) General Household Survey 2003; General Household Survey 2018.
+Pretoria: Stats SA.
+Analysis by Katharine Hall & Winnie Sambu, Children's Institute, UCT.